artichoke/focaccia/README.md

 > text.
 (W3C, Case Folding)

 _focaccia_ is a flat Italian bread.
-The focaccia crate compares UTF-8 strings by flattening them to normalized downcase.
+The focaccia crate compares UTF-8 strings by flattening them to folded downcase.
 Artichoke goes well with focaccia.

 ## Usage